hadim/phd_thesis/README.md

 # Thesis source code

-Thesis is written in Markdown and converted in latex + pdf with pandoc.
-Template largely inspired from https://github.com/chiakaivalya/thesis-markdown-pandoc.
+My PhD thesis is written in Markdown and converted in Latex + pdf with Pandoc.
+The original template is largely inspired from https://github.com/chiakaivalya/thesis-markdown-pandoc.

 ## How to build